loathers/keeping-tabs/README.md

 * `mall`
   * This will add the item to your mall store
-  * No options are supported
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain
 * `autosell`
   * This will autosell the item
-  * No options are supported
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain
+* `sell`
+  * This will either autosell the item or add it to your mall store.
+It will add it to your mall store only if there are less than 1000 stocked at autosell price
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain
 * `use`
   * This will use the item
-  * No options are supported
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain
 * `display`
   * This will add the item to your display case
-  * No options are supported
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain
 * `kmail:user#`
   * This will Kmail all of the items in this tab to the user
-  * The only supported option is the User# of the player you want to Kmail the item to, and it will error if it is unspecified
+  * Supports "target", by specifiying "\#playernumber" (this is the default option if no other options are specified, without the #)
+  * Supports "keep", by specifying "keepN", where N is a positive number of items to retain

 After adding your items to the favorite tabs in the game, just run hte command `keeping-tabs` on the command line.
+By default, it will run the command groups in the order `use mall autosell display kmail`

 You can also specify which group of actions you want run, and which order you'd like to run them in, for example `keeping-tabs use mall kmail` would, in order, use items in the `use` tab, add all items in the `mall` tab to your mall store, and kmail all items specified in any kmail tabs to the matching users

 ## TODO

-* [ ] Add more mall options (add at fixed price, add at min price, etc.)
+* [ ] Add more mall options (add at fixed price, add at min price, limit the items for sale)
 * [ ] Add confirmation for kmailing, optionally?
-* [ ] Add option to keep certain number of items (using format of N)
+* [x] Add option to keep certain number of items (using format of keepN)
 * [ ] Add `pull` to pull specific items from Hagnks
 * [ ] Add `closet`to add specfic things to your closet
+* [ ] Add `uncloset` option to run the tab again a second time, this time on your closet
 * [ ] Add options to run a tab on a specific day of the week (maybe `monday` which only runs the tab on Mondays)
 * [ ] Add `trade` to set up trade request with someone